038-723460 Contact@DentalSmilePattaya.com

 Dental Implant Procedures

 Immediate implant – For this technique a tooth is removed and an implant placed immediately into the extraction site.
-Depending upon the local bone and soft tissue conditions, the implant surgery may be a one- or two-stage procedure.
-Not all patients are suitable for this approach.
+Depending upon the local bone tissue conditions, dental implant surgery may be one or two stage procedure.

 PATIENT SELECTION